Bikger/Instagram-Story-viewing-Bot/README.md

 pip install time
 ```

-Type in username and password as function parameters at function call.
+After that, you should type in your username and password as function parameters at function call on line 59, it should work.

 # Important note